 Anthony Pirraglia is a partner in the New York office of Loeb & Loeb LLP.
 He focuses his practice in the area of commercial finance, representing both borrowers and lenders in unsecured and asset-based lending transactions.
-Mr. Pirraglia also represents mezzanine lenders, private equity funds and other investors in their loans to and investments in companies in connection with acquisitions and corporate restructures.
-In addition, Mr. Pirraglia practises as special counsel representing institutional lenders in the direct placement of corporate securities.
+Mr. Pirraglia regularly represents lenders, private equity funds and other investors in their loans to and investments in companies.
+In addition, Mr. Pirraglia practices as special counsel, representing institutional lenders in direct placement of corporate securities.